Internship Programs – Law School and College Students

 • Our Intake Bureau does accept interns for evening and weekend positions.
 We will attempt to accommodate those students who may have scheduling requirements.

 • We offer opportunities in all bureaus – for descriptions, click on “Divisions and Bureaus” above.
 We ask successful applicants for input in their bureau assignment, and we do our best to assign the intern to one of their expressed preferences.
 In fact, candidates who are invited for an interview should be prepared to discuss bureau assignments.

 • Interns remain in the same bureau during a summer or a semester.
 As we expect that our interns will be making a valuable contribution – no “make work” assignments – we feel that both the intern and our office will therefore receive the greatest benefit by concentrating on a single bureau.

 • We expect that interns will become an integral part of the bureau to which they are assigned.
 In the Appeals Bureau, interns will receive research and writing assignments including briefs to be heard by the Appellate Division, Second Department of New York State Supreme Court.
 In the Investigations Division, interns will become part of teams of Assistant District Attorneys and Detectives.
 In both the Trial Division and the Major Crimes Division, interns will take part in case preparation which includes witness interviews and possibly a trip to the crime scene.
 We make efforts for interns to serve as second seats in hearings and trials.

 • There are a limited number of positions available in the summer program.
 In addition, there are a limited number of interns assigned to each bureau.
 Therefore, many summer assignments become unavailable by early spring.

-The 2015 Summer Internship Program formally begins on Monday, June 1, and concludes on Friday, August 7.
-We will consider requests for earlier or later dates on a case by case basis.
+The 2016 Summer Internship Program formally begins on Monday, June 6, and concludes on Friday, August 12.

 Interested law school and college students should submit a resume and cover letter – no other materials are required.
 Please submit your application to: